One of the most special places on Earth. Probably to none more so than the fly angler (if we don’t fight to preserve it no one will).

 The CERP (Comprehensive Everglades Restoration Plan), a 35+ year plan which includes the solution above, has been authorized and in play since the year 2000.
 However in the last 20 years delays and red tape have led to very little progress.

-Where we’re at now*: SFWMD has began construction on the Stormwater Treatment Area for the EAA southern reservoir.
-SFWMD has also began construction and neared completion on other key CERP projects, including removing the water barrier that is the old Tamiami Trail.** The USACE has ceremoniously broken ground on the CEPP South project.
+Where we’re at now1: SFWMD is working on the Stormwater Treatment Area for the EAA southern reservoir.
+SFWMD has also began construction and neared completion on other key CERP projects, including removing the water barrier that is the old Tamiami Trail.2 The USACE continues on the CEPP South project.
 CEPP South is an extensive project designed to restore more natural water flow through the central Everglades.
-It includes the construction of the infrastructure needed to improve the quantity, quality, timing, and distribution of water flows to the coastal estuaries and Everglades.*** (see citations below for more details on these projects)
+It includes the construction of the infrastructure needed to improve the quantity, quality, timing, and distribution of water flows to the coastal estuaries and Everglades.3 The USACE has chosen a new framework for the Lake Okeechobee System Operating Manual (LOSOM).
+The new framework will send more water south, and less water out to the coasts.
+This is a major step for restoration efforts.4 (see citations below for more details on these projects)

 The problems with the Everglades and water management are not a science problem – science has stated the solution.
 They’re not a problem that can be fixed on our own.
 Even if somehow we were able to get the tremendous amount of funding together with private scientists and engineers to buy the land and execute the projects – all the permits and legal entanglements would either land us in jail or guarantee we never get started.